Hotel Savoy Homann

-The Hotel Savoy Homann is a historic four stars hotel located on Asia Afrika Street, Bandung, Indonesia.
+The Hotel Savoy Homann is a historic four-star hotel located on Asia Afrika Street, Bandung, Indonesia.
 It was built in 1939, replacing the 19th century Homann Hotel.
 Designed by the Dutch architect Albert Aalbers, the hotel features art deco exterior and interior, and historic furniture.
 It is an architectural heritage and a fine example of art deco colonial architecture of the East Indies.

 History

 Origins

 After the opening of the Great Post Road in 1810, many colonial cash-crop plantations were established in the Preanger area.
 During the 19th to early 20th century, Bandung has become a popular business, shopping and leisure destination for wealthy plantation owners, in particular in the weekends.
 As a result, the hotel business was blooming in the city.
 The predecessor of the present hotel, the Homann Hotel was built in 1871–72, owned and managed by the Homann family.
 It was famous for its delicious Mrs. Homann's Rijsttafel.
 This first small building was designed in Gothic-Romantic style.